 top of page

-Notes on Exploration and Process: Sur at La MaMa and The Shed Open Call Week 2
+Notes on Exploration and Process: The Shed Open Call Week 2 & "Sur" at La MaMa

 I’ve been thinking about exploration and process.
 Coming off the run of Sur at La MaMa and diving head first into my residency at the Shed I experienced a sort of creative whiplash.
 The adrenaline from the show reached its fever pitch and then the residency hit a reset.
 To travel back from Antarctica to my stationary bike took some effort but soon I was able to get the gears turning both literally and metaphorically.